 Passed some gorgeous classic French architecture just walking into town this afternoon – quite beautiful and opulent.
 Loads of heritage sites and museums but there isn’t any time to experience any of this or do to this city justice.

 Wandered around the shops and bought some freshly baked baguette and chocolate – ahh, the wonders of French food!

 Stopped off at Paul’s a Boulangerie franchise dating back to the 1800’s.
 The bread is absolutely fantastic albeit a little pricey.

 As this is going to be a much longer day than the previous couple of days, I’m hoping nothing goes wrong.

 The drive to Lyon is through stunning scenery and like salt to the wounds, as we can’t stay for a while and explore.
 This region is beautiful and of course, as it’s the Rhone Valley, so, what else does one do but drink wine from the Rhone Valley.

 Amazing châteaux and farm houses grace the highway so you won’t be too bored along this drive.
-I’m continuously snapping with my little Panasonic Compaq so all’s well with the world.
+I’m continuously snapping with my little Panasonic Compact camera, so all’s well with the world.

 No tunnels today.